srluo/TopPASS-RWD/README.md

 TopPass NFC Re-Writer SICRE31/41 firmware for Arduino

 This RWD was designed for demostration of "TopPASS" - NFC Smart Ticketing System.
-There are tree kinds operational modes:
+There are tree kinds of operational modes:

 - Ticket Validation Mode (Mode 1):
     - Initailzed by STAFF wristband, and load EVENT access pass to RWD.